The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

-The Palliser Hotel has represented the pinnacle of hospitality for over a century.
-It has hosted the highest echelons of society, from world leaders to celebrities.
+This grand railway hotel has welcomed travellers for over a century.
+It has represented the pinnacle of hospitality, hosting the highest echelons of society, from world leaders to celebrities.
 It was the temporary home of the eleventh Prime Minister of Canada, Calgarian R.B.
 Bennett, who lived in room 760.

 The Palliser Hotel was constructed for $1 million and cast in Edwardian Commercial-style architecture.
 The sandstone building material is a unique feature of the city.
 Follow the link to learn more about the Sandstone City Legacy and vote for your favourite building.